Zeltta/QR-Connect-Integrations-Guide/README.md

 6. Now go back to your sheet.
 You will now see a new menu item called `QR Connect`.
 Open the new menu and click on `Fetch data`.

 7. All done!
-You can now use fetch this data and use it however you wish 🎉.
+You can now fetch QR Connect views and submissions data and use it however you wish 🎉.

 You can also set up your script to fetch automatically at specific intervals by going back into your script and setting up a trigger.